 Optimal Happiness During Black Friday and Cyber Monday

 For readers of this blog, we have a special promotion.
-Only for Black Friday and Cyber Monday, I have lowered the price of my book Optimal Happiness: A study of the Happiest People Alive.
+Only for Black Friday and Cyber Monday, I have lowered the price of my book Optimal Happiness: The Fastest & Surest Way to Reach Your Happiest Potential.
 If you still didn’t buy it, this is your chance to do it.
 Here are some quick links if you are interested in this offer:

 Happy shopping!